Table of Contents

 6. Prefer direct, transparent, but compassionate communications

 Managing Gen Z workers requires a balance of openness and honesty, active listening, and tactful feedback.
 While they want transparency, they are sensitive to criticism, which calls for balancing corrective with reinforcing feedback (e.g., “sandwich technique: good news-bad news-good news).
 They prefer directness and brevity and respond best when asked to share their perspective and input to create an interactive discussion.
-They put a high value on immediate feedback, such as that provided in frequent performance coaching and check-in meetings.
+They place a high value on immediate feedback, such as that from frequent performance coaching and check-in meetings.

 7. Value collaboration and teamwork

 Research from Stanford University has found that they are used to and enjoy connecting and working with peers (within and across functional lines) to expose themselves to interesting perspectives and experiences.
 They want to be included in defining and clarifying issues and creating solutions that move the organization forward.
-Interestingly, their definition of “diversity,” which they report as critically important to them at work, is about a mix of experiences, identities, ideas, and opinions beyond any race, gender, and ethnic boundaries.
-Gen Z is also less hierarchical than previous generations, and they believe and trust in leaders who lead and are guided by consensus.
+Interestingly, their definition of “diversity,” which they report as critically important at work, is a mix of experiences, identities, ideas, and opinions beyond any race, gender, or ethnic boundaries.
+Gen Z is also less hierarchical than previous generations, and they believe in and trust leaders who are guided by consensus.

 Understanding the realities of managing Gen Z workers